BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 In our complex world, this is an unavoidable reality.
 Conspiracy theories provide a sense of understanding and control in a world where complete knowledge is unattainable, helping individuals cope with the inherent limitations of human understanding.

-Therefore, I believe that individuals who are particularly uncomfortable with uncertainty, who seek control over their lives, and who are actively aware of their lack of control, are more susceptible to falling into these rabbit holes of alternate realities.
+Therefore, I believe that individuals who are particularly uncomfortable with uncertainty, who seek control over their life, and who are actively aware of their lack of control, are more susceptible to falling into these rabbit holes of alternate realities.
 Additionally, a certain degree of narcissism may be necessary to believe in the premise that one possesses a superior ability to understand complex matters better than trained experts and to assume that the media consisting of hundred of thousand of journalists is a monolith.
 This combination of a need for control, discomfort with uncertainty, and a self-perceived exceptional understanding can lead individuals to embrace alternative explanations that offer a sense of clarity and personal significance in a complex world.

 If we contemplate the matrix envisioned by Baudrillard, then attempting to escape it through the immersion in an alternate version of reality, fostered by extensive consumption of social media and digital content, appears absurd.
 Perhaps a more appropriate approach to disengaging from the machinery of simulation and countering the sensation that reality seems increasingly tenuous is to simply disconnect from it all (from time to time).
 When advertisements, repetitive media, individuals transformed into brands, and an incessant stream of content seize our attention, the signal overflow---the noise---overshadows a more tangible reality.
-In a scenario where there may be no external escape from the simulation, it could be valuable, from time to time, to focus on what is immediately before us: to experience, touch, smell, listen to our bodies, engage with physical sensations, concentrate, savor awareness, and relinquish the illusion of the "real."
+In a scenario where there may be no external escape from the simulation, it could be valuable, from time to time, to focus on what is immediately before us: to experience, touch, smell, listen to our bodies, engage with physical sensations, concentrate, savor awareness, and relinquish the illusion of the "real" by re-connecting to a spiritual world.

 We are not superheroes; we are composed of the same fundamental elements as everything else.
 While it might feel like we inhabit a sort of matrix, it's essential to acknowledge that this is a choice we make.
 From childhood, we develop self-conceptions and fantasies, but this doesn't negate the existence of the world itself.
 Fantasies are constructs, and doubting the existence of the world presupposes a profound level of experience and knowledge of that world---a world where we learn to eat, walk, dance, and understand the nuances of correct and incorrect language usage.
-We often employ our habits so routinely that we forget we are employing them, and in doing so, we forget that the world—our home—is still there.
+We often employ our habits so routinely that we forget we are employing them, and in doing so, we forget that the world—--our home---is still there.
 The central question here is what is more reasonable to doubt: the world you intimately grew up in or your doubts about doubting it?

 ## Our Dependence on Second-order Observation